- Cheap Android Phones for Sale ›

 Blackview P10000 Pro – A 11000mAh Battery Monster!

 This is the Blackview P10000 Pro – a phone with a ridiculously huge 11000mAh battery and pretty good specs.
-The official claims are that this phone can achieve a whopping 50 days of standby time, which is just insane.
+The official claims are that this ultra big battery smartphone can achieve a whopping 50 days of standby time, which is just insane.
 Stay tuned for a full Blackview P10000 Pro review to learn all the pros and cons of this device.

 The phone ships with all the usual stuff and many extra cables, adapters, a screen protector and last but not least, a soft TPU case to protect the phone.